Standing on the Shoulders of Giants: Reprogramming Visual-Language Model for General Deepfake Detection

 Existing face forgery detectors often struggle to handle emerging manipulation techniques.
-In this part, we conduct cross-manipulation experiments involving five forgery techniques, i.e., Deepfakes (DF), Face2Face (F2F), FaceSwap (FS), and NeuralTextures (NT), FaceShifter{FSh}.
+In this part, we conduct cross-manipulation experiments involving three forgery techniques, i.e., Deepfakes (DF), FaceSwap (FS), and FaceShifter (FSh).
 We examine models trained on one manipulation type and tested across the other three.
-As shown in Table \ref{tab:cross-mani}, we can observe that our method can improve cross-manipulation performances. {Note that for the face reenactment (i.e., F2F and NT), face identity is not changed, thus the performance is a little worse than SOTA.} Therefore, Face ID plays a limited guiding role, which leads to limited improvement of our method.
+As shown in Tab. \ref{tab:cross-mani}, it can be observed that our method can improve cross-manipulation performances.
 These results highlight the effectiveness of our method in combating emerging unseen forgery methods.